daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

+* **Daoxin Li** & Kathryn D. Schuler.
+(To appear).
+Children can use distributional cues to acquire recursive structures.
+In *Proceedings of the 49th annual Boston University Conference on Language Development (BUCLD 49)*.
+Somerville, MA: Cascadilla Press.

 * **Daoxin Li**.
 (2024).
 Modelling the distributional learning of verb argument structure.
 In Hayat Abdullah Ali AlThagafi and Jupitara Ray (Eds.), *Proceedings of the 48th annual Boston University Conference on Language Development (BUCLD 48)* (pp. 313-326).
 Somerville, MA: Cascadilla Press. <a href="https://www.lingref.com/bucld/48/BUCLD48-24.pdf">PDF</a>

 * **Daoxin Li** & Kathryn Schuler.
 (2024).
 Children can use distributional cues to acquire recursive structures.
 In *Proceedings of the 46th Annual Conference of the Cognitive Science Society (CogSci 2024)* (pp. 1925-1932). <a href="https://escholarship.org/content/qt3d52v78v/qt3d52v78v.pdf?t=sfdp8s&v=lg">PDF</a>